 You geo-enrich data in the Modeler.
 For more information see Creating a Model with Coordinate or Area Data for Geospatial Analysis.

-From the Insert menu on the story canvas select
+From the Insert menu above the story canvas select

-The geo map is added to the canvas and (Builder) opens under Designer on the right.
+A geo map widget is added to the canvas and the (Builder) opens under Designer on the right.

 From the Basemap list, select a visual style for the map

 hosted by Esri ArcGIS.

 For example, the Streets basemap can help you clearly visualize city neighborhoods, while the Light Gray basemap provides a simple, uncluttered look.

 (Add Layer) to add a layer to the map.

 Six layer types are available:NoteOnce you add a model to your geo map, it serves as the default model for any subsequent layers you create.
 You can always change the data source for any given Bubble, Choropleth, Heat Map, or Flow layer by selecting the corresponding (edit) icon under Data Source.
 If you choose the No Model option as your data source for a given layer, no data points will display for that layer.